for-GET/katt/README.md

 KATT (Klarna* API Testing Tool) is an HTTP-based API testing tool for Erlang.

 \* Albeit the "Klarna" mention, this repository is not affiliated with Klarna AB.
-KATT was born at Klarna, and Klarna maintains copyright for parts of the code, but it is now being maintained outside the company, by its authors and new contributors.
+KATT was indeed born at Klarna, and Klarna AB holds copyright for parts of the code, but it is now being maintained outside the company, by its original authors and new contributors.

 ## Quick start